 Colorado fireworks laws vary depending on your city or county.
-In some areas — including Denver, Fort Collins, and Lakewood — fireworks are totally illegal.
+In some areas — including Denver, Fort Collins, and Lakewood — fireworks are totally illegal, even on July Fourth.

 The illegal use of fireworks in Colorado can cost you as much as $2,750 in some jurisdictions.
 It can also land you in jail for a year.
 You could end up with a criminal record — just for being patriotic.